Pauan/programming-notes/Nulan/Type system.rst

     (sing (isa Duck {})) # returns "quack"
     (fly (isa Duck {}))  # returns "flies slowly!"

 Unlike nominal typing in Python, this is very flexible!
-Let's say we had some variable ``foo`` and we didn't know what type it was, we can just call it!
+Let's say we had some variable ``foo`` and we didn't know what type it was, we can just use it!

 ::